Skip to Main Content

 Tax Credits, Rebates and Grants — What's Actually Different

-Producers often hear 'tax credit' and 'cash rebate' used interchangeably, but the mechanics determine when money actually hits your production account.
-Understanding the difference upstream prevents nasty cash-flow surprises during principal photography.
+Producers often hear 'tax credit' and 'cash rebates' used as if they mean the same thing.
+But the mechanics decide when money actually hits your production account.
+Knowing the difference early prevents nasty cash-flow surprises during principal photography.

-- A tax credit reduces a corporate tax liability and, when refundable, is paid out as cash to the production company
+• A tax credit reduces a corporate tax liability and, when refundable, is paid out as cash to the production firm

-- A cash rebate is a direct payment based on a percentage of qualifying spend, not tied to tax owed
+• A cash rebates is a direct payment based on a percentage of qualifying spend, not tied to tax owed

-- Grants are discretionary awards from a film fund, usually competitive and capped per cycle
+• Grants are discretionary awards from a film fund, mostly competitive and capped per cycle

-- Most incentives — including the French TRIP — are paid after wrap, so you'll need to bridge with cashflow financing
+• Most incentives — including the French TRIP — are paid after wrap, so you'll need to bridge with cashflow funding

 Refundable vs Non-Refundable Credits

-The French TRIP is a refundable tax credit — if the certified credit exceeds the production company's French corporate tax liability, the balance is paid out in cash.
-That distinction matters because it makes the TRIP behave, in practice, like a cash rebate film producers can bank against.
-Several other producer tax incentive programs work the same way (Italy, Spain), while a handful of regimes are non-refundable and only useful if the production company has an in-country tax bill to offset.
+The French TRIP is a refundable tax credit.
+If the certified credit tops the production firm's French corporate tax bill, the balance is paid out in cash.
+That matters because it makes the TRIP work, in practice, like a cash rebates film producers can bank against.
+Several other producer tax incentive programs run the same way (Italy, Spain).
+A handful of regimes are non-refundable, and they only help if the production firm has an in-country tax bill to offset.

 Why the Distinction Drives Financing

-Most equity and gap financiers will discount your incentive certificate to provide cashflow during the shoot.
-The discount rate they apply depends on which incentive you're claiming, how predictable the certification process is, and which territory issues the certificate.
-A well-documented French TRIP claim is one of the more bankable instruments in Europe, which is why it's frequently used as collateral for cashflow loans alongside pre-sales and equity.
-Strong production budgeting upstream — see our guide to budgeting at /services/pre-production/production-budgeting/ — is what makes that financing work.
+Most equity and gap financiers will discount your incentive certificate to give cashflow during the shoot.
+The discount rate they apply depends on which incentive you're claiming, how steady the sign-off process is, and which area issues the certificate.
+A well-logged French TRIP claim is one of the more bankable instruments in Europe, which is why it often serves as collateral for cashflow loans alongside pre-sales and equity.
+Strong production budget work upstream is what makes that funding work — see our guide to budget work at /services/pre-production/production-budget work/.

 ACT 02